VTK for Data Exploration & Visualization Training

 Meet the instructor

-Nicolas is an R&D Engineer in the Scientific Visualization team since 2016.
+Mathurin is an R&D Engineer in the Scientific Visualization team at Kitware Europe.